kazhala/dotbare/README.md

 #### Test it in docker

-I strongly suggest you give dotbare a try in docker, especially when it comes to first time migration.
+When you are about to do migrations, I strongly suggest you give the migration a try in docker first.
+The dotbare image is based on alpine linux.

 ```sh
 docker pull kazhala/dotbare:latest